-May 17th is the fifth anniversary of Donna Summer’s death, which came as a shock to her fans around the world having kept her illness a secret to even those she regarded as close friends.
+May 17th is the anniversary of Donna Summer’s death, which came as a shock to her fans around the world having kept her illness a secret to even those she regarded as close friends.
 Though her passing was widely reported at the time, the coverage was limited in scope, as so much of it boxed in one of our most virtuosic vocalists as the “Queen of Disco,” essentially burying her with a mirrored ball tied to her feet (which she would have loathed).
 I was troubled that so many of the obituaries were dry, fact-based lists of her accomplishments, wholly lacking in heart, failing to convey the true measure of her spirit or cultural impact.
 I knew Donna and worked with her over the years.
 On this anniversary, I want to share my feelings about her in a way that more vividly and emotionally reflects her legacy.

 My first memories of meeting Donna have the dreamlike quality of one of her 20-minute musical suites.
 It was 1989, a good year for Donna Summer, who had just scored her first huge hit in several years with “This Time I Know It’s For Real,” a worldwide, multi-format success.
 I knew the chart positions in every country because at the time I worked as an assistant to the head of public relations at Warner Music International, Donna’s label.
 One of the best parts of my job was to occasionally look after artists while they were in New York for promotion.
 With Donna, this never felt like work because she and her husband Bruce Sudano were real people: down-to-earth and kind.